Rebuilding the R-390A Receivers

 Bandwidths (mechanical filter derived bandwidths, that is.)

-receiver and select the bandwidth for the particular mechanical filter
+Power-up the receiver and switch the BANDWIDTH control for the

-Most digital capacitance meters aren't even close when measuring pico-farads not to mention at that scale the test meter leads will also add significant C (some meters have a zero adjust but still the accuracy is limited.)
+NOTE: Most handheld digital capacitance meters aren't even close for accuracy when measuring pico-farads.
+Not to mention that, at the pf scale, the test meter leads will also add significant C (some meters have a zero adjust but still the accuracy is limited.)
 It makes this sort of fixed-value tuning difficult to do accurately.
 Unless the input/output fixed C is way off, it's probably better to just leave the MF tuning "as-is."
 The spec was within 5db of the other MFs.
 It would have to be over 10db before I'd try this method of retuning the MF.
-And,...actually an easier approach is to install the MWO for adjustable trimmers - well, actually just rob the trimmer assemblies out of a junk IF deck, test and install.
+And,...actually an easier approach is to install the MWO for adjustable trimmers - well, actually just use an IF deck that already has the MWO, then just test and install.
 Keep the original IF module around just in case for some reason you want an "all original modules" R-390A.

 |I've used many R-390A receivers in my various ham radio

 and vintage military radio station set-ups over a period of many years.
 My first R-390A was a 1959

 Stewart-Warner version that worked pretty well "as-is" when I got it

 from a ham swap meet in 1991.
 I used it with an Eldico SSB-100F